Blackboard supports five primary browsers for Learn releases. Links to the vendor sites for the browsers are included in this topic.

 Blackboard Learn does not require any other browser plugins.
 To learn more about browser plugins, assistive technology, and other supporting software, see the Browser Support Policy topic in this section.

-- Download the JRE on Oracle's site
+- Download the JRE

 - Windows auto-download .cab files for JRE - scroll down to links for version 7

-- More about security and the JRE
+- More on security and JRE

-- Download Adobe Flash Player
+- Download link for Adobe Flash Player

 - More on the Blackboard applet timestamping authority

-Analytics for Learn browser support
+Analytics for Learn Browser Support

 Reports and visualizations available in Analytics for Learn are delivered via third party business intelligence tools from Blackboard partners, specifically Microsoft (Reporting Services) for embedded reports and Pyramid (Pyramid BI Office) for dashboard building.
 These products have their own commitments to browser support, and so the details below are subject to change based on product decisions made by our partners.